Sourav-Kumar-Khan/Computer-vision/README.md

 # Computer-vision
-All Computer vision assignment is there
+All Computer vision assignments is here